albeerto-dev/Beerboy/README.md

 #### MANUAL
 It's like a classic temperature `PID controller`.
 You can olny set the temperature desired and change it whenever you want.

+#### PID or ON/Off
+This option can change the heating algorithm.
+You can decide to use a PID algorithm or a classic ON/OFF algorithm to pilot the SSR.
 ## Hardware components
 * Arduino Uno R3 (or equivalent) x 1
 * Buzzer x 1